-If everything went well, there will be a new directory called build-PICO_W (that's ports/rp2/build-PICO_W relative to the toplevel micropython directory), which contains the new firmware binaries.
-Drag and drop the firmware.uf2 onto the RPI-RP2 drive that pops up once your Pico W-series device enters BOOTSEL mode.
+If everything went well, there will be a new directory called build-PICO_W (that's ports/rp2/build-PICO_W relative to the top-level micropython directory), which contains the new firmware binaries.
+Drag and drop the firmware.uf2 onto the RPI-RP2 drive that pops up once your Raspberry Pi Pico W is in BOOTSEL mode.

-Appendix H: Documentation Release History
+Appendix B: Documentation release history